Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-05-12-A_Convolutional_Neural_Network_for_Modelling_Sentences.md

 ---

-This is a brief summary of paper for me to study and arrange it, [A Convolutional Neural Network for Modelling Sentences.
-Kalchbrenner et al. ACL 2014](https://www.aclweb.org/anthology/P14-1062/) I read and studied.
+This is a brief summary of paper for me to study and arrange it, [A Convolutional Neural Network for Modelling Sentences (Kalchbrenner et al., ACL 2014)](https://www.aclweb.org/anthology/P14-1062/) I read and studied.
 {% include MathJax.html %}

 This paper propose sentence embedding method by convoutionala neural network with dynamic max pooling operation.